 You cannot see the foal’s breed standards because he or she is still growing!
 You either have to wait till they are two years old (2 weeks real time) or buy a magnifying glass which will allow you to peek at the breed standards earlier.

 No. That breed standard information is just for the owner of the foal.
 However, if you sell the foal, the new owner will be able to see the information.

 Each breed has its own perfect BS that is kept secret.
 This is to allow players to implement their own strategies to find that perfect horse.
 Publicly posting BS information is frowned upon although they may be shared privately.

 If you are concerned with finding the exact number for what makes an “excellent” stat, you will need to make what users call a BS chart!
 This is where you take all the stats from your current horses of the same breed and record their BS numbers for each region of the horse (Head/Neck, Shoulders/Chest, etc).
-With enough generations (or foundation horses), you’ll be able to get a good idea on what you need to do to to make a perfect horse!
+With enough generations (or foundation horses), you’ll be able to get a good idea on what you need to do to make a perfect horse!

-Yes.
+Yes, you are allowed to inbreed.
 There is no penalty to inbreeding.

-PS - Performance Stats cans be changed through training.
+PS - Performance Stats can be changed through training.
 It’s important to evaluate your horse’s PS before determining which discipline it will specialize in.
 Different disciplines look at different stats which affects show performance.